mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 encouraging to peaceful dialogue.
 The communicator also includes a translation unit (see above) to begin the language translation process immediately.
-Integral digital cameras record the first contact moments, and a palm-sized display (which can be enhanced by a Tri- Dee projector) can show images relating directly to the messages being broadcast, or images chosen by the user.
+Integral digital cameras record the first contact moments, and a palm-sized display (which can be enhanced by a Tri-Dee projector) can show images relating directly to the messages being broadcast, or images chosen by the user.

 Weight: 0.5kg